clintonvanry/Doppleganger/README.md

 You input an image and the output is a point in 128 dimensional space.
 If you want to find how closely related two images are, you can simply find the pass both images through the CNN and obtain the two points in this 128 dimensional space.
 You can compare the two points using simple L2 ( Euclidean ) distance between them.

 In order to use the Resnet CNN we need to train it with images from the celeb dataset.

-This process is called ennrollment and has the following steps
+This process is called ennrollment and has the following steps:
 1. Define the network
   - This defines the ResNet neural network used for training the model.
 The first few layers are convolutional layers and the final layer is the loss metric
 2. Load the model for face landmakrs and face recognition